wballard/starphleet/index.md

   $ npm install -g starphleet-cli
   ```

 1. Use the Starphleet CLI to initialize EC2 and add a ship (virtual machine instance).
-Some time will be required while EC2 initially launches the ships, deploys the [Linux containers](https://linuxcontainers.org/), and configures the service(s) specified in the Starphleet headquarters, but subsequent service deployments will be fast.
+Some time will be required while EC2 initially launches the ships, deploys the [Linux container](https://linuxcontainers.org/), and configures the service specified in the Starphleet headquarters (including automatically running `npm install` and `npm start`), but subsequent service deployments will be fast.

   ```bash
   $ starphleet init ec2